tenmanya/meta.infrastructure/README.md

 ## Purpose

 This repository manages resources that are outside of a specific `staging` or `production` environment.
+This demonstrates an AWS cross account setup e.g. for ECR repository and S3 bucket providing resources to other accounts.

-It manages GitHub repositories, and S3 bucket where all repos store Terraform related data, an ECR repository.
+The repository contains IsC for GitHub resources, S3 bucket (where all reposistories store Terraform related data), and ECR repository.
 Other repositories manage the `production` and more environments could be added, but the aforementioned resources are shared by all environments current and future.